Citation needed: Usage outside Wikipedia

 In 2008, Matt Mechtley created stickers with "[citation needed]", encouraging people to stick them on advertisements.

 In 2010, American television hosts Jon Stewart and Stephen Colbert led the Rally to Restore Sanity and/or Fear at the National Mall in Washington, D.C., where some participants held placards with "[citation needed]".

-Randall Munroe has frequently used "[citation needed]" tags for humorous commentary in his writings, including in his 2014 book What If?.
+American cartoonist Randall Munroe has frequently used "[citation needed]" tags for humorous commentary in his writings, including in his 2014 book What If?.

-The podcast "Citations Needed" is a Webby nominated media criticism podcast, hosted by journalists Nima Shirazi and Adam Johnson to explore the intersection of media, PR, and power.
+The podcast "Citations Needed" is a Webby-nominated media criticism podcast, hosted by journalists Nima Shirazi and Adam Johnson to explore the intersection of media, PR, and power.

-YouTuber Tom Scott and The Technical Difficulties used "[citation needed]" as the title for a Wikipedia-based gameshow that ran from 2014 to 2018.

 Wikipedian Molly White publishes a newsletter covering the cryptocurrency and technology industries called Citation Needed.